 If you want to get a better sense of how your website is performing in SEO, you need to run regular audits to ensure your site is functioning properly and to identify opportunities to expand your content strategy.

-In this article, I’ll walk you through a sitemap audit and show you what to look for when using this as an auditing tool for your site AND for a bit of friendly spying on your competition.
+In this article, I’ll walk you through how to run an SEO- and copywriting-focused website audit.
+I’ll show you what to look for when using this as an auditing tool for your site AND for a bit of friendly spying on your competition.

 A sitemap is a useful and practical tool for improving your site’s organization and structure.
 It speeds up the work that search engine crawlers need to do to scan and assess your site so it can be properly indexed in search.
 And it helps others more easily navigate your website, creating a better overall user experience.